thespis-rs/thespis_guide/src/thespis_remote/service_map.md

 service_map!
 (
    namespace  : my_fancy_app_com ;
-   wire_format: ThesWF           ;
+   wire_format: CborWF           ;
    services   : Add, Show        ;
 );
 ```

 The meaning of the parameters:
 - **namespace**: this will be transformed into a module in your code.
-It is useful as well to uniquely distinguish services that might have name collisions otherwise.
+It is also used to uniquely identify services to avoid name collisions.
-- **wire_format**: The wire format used for connections that expose this service map, in this case `ThesWF`, the default implementation provided by _thespis_remote_.
+- **wire_format**: The wire format used for connections that expose this service map, in this case `CborWF`, the default implementation provided by _thespis_remote_.
 - **services**: The message types that will be served by this service map.

 **Usually you will put this macro as well as the message types mentioned in a separate crate that can be compiled into both processes that will communicate to eachother.**